WencesVillegasMarset/fast-mlflow/README.md

 # Fast MLflow setup

+## Running the setup.

+`docker-compose up` will get you up and running.

+In case you don't want to run on Docker, you can run it right away with:

+* `poetry install`
+* `poetry run mlflow server --port XXXX`
+* `poetry run mlflow ui`

+This install `MLflow` locally and run the tracking server using your local filesystem as storage/db on an `/mlruns` dir.

 ## Configuration

 To setup an S3 Bucket for storing MLFlow's artifacts (only way to write artifacts with this setup), change MLFLOW_ARTIFACT_ROOT variable in .env file